ntk148v/gclone/README.md

 > I make it for fun and also for my laziness :trollface:.
 > To learn Golang as well.

-A lazy tool written by Golang to clone multiple git repositories then place it to the right folders
+A lazy tool written by pure Golang to clone multiple git repositories then place it to the right folders

 For example, the repository with url: https://github.com/ntk148v/gclone.git will be placed in folder: `$WORKSPACE/github.com/ntk148v/gclone`. `WORKSPACE` is an environment variable to define your workspace folder path, by default it is `$HOME/Workspace`.